aletheiaaaaa/Multimodal-UMAP/README.md

 # Multimodal UMAP

 This repo originated as a challenge -- learn rich crossmodal representations of data by any means except neural networks.
 To do so, this project uses the UMAP dimensionality reduction algorithm to project data points into a shared latent space, in the hopes that the resulting representation is rich enough to use for cross-modal reconstruction.
-In effect, this project implements an autoencoder without the use of neural networks.
+In effect, this project implements an autoencoder without the use of neural networks (though I do use pretrained neural networks to first extract features to make my life easier).
 Built primarily as a personal challenge, not polished enough for public use.
 For more information see the blog post.

 ## Installation and Usage